Paper: Feminism in Programming Language Design

 Last year, I gave a talk about this idea for a group of young female CS students, and I asked who of them identified as feminist, and almost all of them raised their hands.
 When I was their age, I surely would not have identified as a feminist (so I guess we are making some progress), and to be honest I am not even sure why.

 I think it was mostly that feminism was presented to me as a group of whiners.
 We had education, abortion, voting rights?
 What more could they want really?
 I bought into the ‘lean in feminism’ of the 90 and zeroes: if you simply work hard, you have the same opportunities as men, so just keep your head down and work.
-Of course it did not help that in mijn CS program there were, literally, only a handful of women (I was one of 2 out of about 120 students), so I already stood out like a sore thumb, I was surely not going to attract more attention by complaining about that.
+Of course it did not help that in my CS program there were, literally, only a handful of women (I was one of 2 out of about 120 students), so I already stood out like a sore thumb, I was surely not going to attract more attention by complaining about that.

 But over time, my thinking changed.